sorskoot/RunesOfTheDeep/Idea.md

 - Gilded treasure chests: Ornate containers holding valuable items or powerful artifacts
 - Remnants of machinery or contraptions: Puzzle pieces for unlocking secret passages or activating hidden mechanisms within the stronghold
 - Bones and skulls of fallen creatures or dwarves: Evidence of previous battles fought in the depths of Ironforge Mountains
+- Ores; Can be used to upgrade weapons, tools and shields.

 ## XI.
 Dungeon and Story